By Walter Abrigo, Managing Director, and Celeste Torresi, Chief Operations Officer at Santex.

 From the beginning, The Santex Daycare was configured as an awareness campaign for all the people that are part of the organization and for those who visit us in our offices.

-An option available to the Human Capital Department could be to focus on the processes of search and selection in women, which we see as necessary but not sufficient since, although it is true, the universe of women in this industry is growing, and it does not exceed 14%..
+A possible option for our Human Capital Department could be to focus on the processes of search and selection in women.
+We believe this is necessary but not sufficient enough, mainly because the universe of women in this industry still remains small (doesn’t exceed 14%) although it is growing rapidly.

 For this reason, the involvement and support of organizations that raise awareness about the role of women and their participation in technology is key.
 Some of the organizations we are actively involved with are Women in Technology (MET acronym in Spanish) and Provincial Inclusion and Terminality Program 14-17.